robmuh/robmuh.github.com/_posts/2014-12-07-code-dot-org.markdown

 is the first block in every students stack here at [SkilStak Coding Arts](http://skilstak.com).
-It is so fantastic and fundamental I created a [Python version](http://github.com/skilstak/code-dot-org-python) every puzzle to build student skills with typed programming challenges using the same tools and methods professional programmers do.
+It is so fantastic and fundamental I created a [Python version](http://github.com/skilstak/code-dot-org-python) of every puzzle to build student skills with typed programming challenges using the same tools and methods professional programmers do.
 I really do believe in the code.org approach and applaud everyone involved in bringing this amazing resource to the world.